sebastiencouture/SCReleaseNotes/README.md

 SCReleaseNotes
 ==============

 Retrieve app release notes from either iTunes, or from a localization file.
-Optional support to only display the release notes once per version. iOS 5 and above supported.
+Optional support to only display the release notes once per app version. iOS 5 and above supported.

 ## Example Usage